Victor-M-Giraldo/NYT_Leaderboard_Bot/README.md

 ## Possible upgrades

 - Use a NoSql database to store data instead of `json` files.
-- Add support for more than one discord guild.
+- Add support for more than one discord server.